-With over 50 food and merchandise vendors at the Albuquerque Balloon Fiesta, there is plenty of variety.
-Visit the vendors and get delicious southwestern cuisine, balloon fiesta official merchandise (including an official pin), crafts and more.
+With over fifty food and merchandise vendors at the Albuquerque Balloon Fiesta, there is plenty of variety.
+Visit the funnel cake stand, the Hatch Chile Shack and New Mexico Piñon Coffee booth for some incredible southwestern cuisine, and check out the balloon fiesta official merchandise booth (which sells an official pin), crafts vendors, and more.

 TIP: Be sure to bring some healthy snacks and water with you as well, as many of the food choices are fast food.